 The directory of participants includes your name, cell numbers, email addresses and home information.
 This is privileged information and should not be shared with anyone outside the caravan

-Don’t forget to wear your WBCCI badge when you leave your RV!
+Don’t forget to wear your WBAC badge when you leave your RV!
 We can learn each other’s names more quickly and it is your ticket into many places we go.

 Please read this manual carefully.
 We have few rules, but we need to take care of one another and travel safely.
 Therefore we must make some basic agreements at our driver’s meetings.